sidgan/ETCI-2021-Competition-on-Flood-Detection/README.md

 # Flood Detection Challenge

-This repository contains code for our submission to the [ETCI 2021 Competition on Flood Detection](https://competitions.codalab.org/competitions/30440).
+This repository contains code for our submission to the [ETCI 2021 Competition on Flood Detection](https://competitions.codalab.org/competitions/30440) (Winning
+Solution #2).

 Accompanying paper: [Flood Segmentation on Sentinel-1 SAR Imagery with Semi-Supervised Learning](http://arxiv.org/abs/2107.08369).